The best Verizon MVNO carriers: our top picks

 Reasons to avoid

 Another alternative to consider when looking for a Verizon MVNO carrier is Total Wireless.
-Plans start quite cheap, with the $40 per month starter option giving you 5G access, unlimited talk and text with high-speed data, 5GB hotspot usage, as well as international calling and texting to Mexico and Canada.
-The higher plans increase your allotment of high-speed data to unlimited (without speed reductions) and mobile hotspot to either 15GB or unlimited.
-Both of the highest unlimited options include ad-free Disney+ Premium as well.
-All plans also come with spam filtering, calling to over 85 countries, and texting to more than 200 countries around the world.
-The two higher plans also give you roaming access in over 15 countries across the globe.
+Its plans are quite affordable, starting off with a $40 per month option that gives you 5G access, unlimited talk and text with high-speed data, as well as 5GB of hotspot usage, roaming in Mexico and Canada, and international calling and texting perks.
+The higher plans increase your allotment of high-speed data to unlimited (without any speed reductions) and mobile hotspot to either 15GB or unlimited (although limited to one device in both cases).
+Both highest unlimited options include ad-free Disney+ Premium as well, but the lower of the two gives you that subscription for only six months.
+All plans also come with spam filtering, calling to over 180 countries, and texting to more than 200 countries around the world.
+The two higher plans unlock roaming access in over 30 countries across the globe too, with the top-tier plan packing in a $10 long-distance credit to more than 120 destinations.

-Total Wireless offers multi-line discounts (up to five lines) on all its plans, but the base plan needs at least three lines for discounted rates.
-The top-tier offering, which costs $60 per month for one line, costs just $27 per month if you get five lines.
-It also gives you access to Verizon's 'Ultra-Wideband' 5G network, and $10 of international calling credit to more than 120 countries.
+Total Wireless offers multi-line discounts (up to five lines) on all its plans, but the base plan needs at least three lines for its discounted rates.
+The top-tier offering, which costs $60 per month for one line, costs just $27 per month if you go for five lines.
+It also gives you access to Verizon's 'Ultra-Wideband' 5G network.

 How to choose